The Truth Behind 5 Common Fetal Heart Monitor Myths

 Diagnostic ultrasound has been used since the late 1950’s without any known adverse effects.

 Although ultrasound machines and fetal dopplers use similar technologies, dopplers are significantly less powerful, meaning that they pose even less of a risk.
-The waves emitted by ultrasound machines are about 40 times higher.
+The waves emitted by ultrasound machines are many times higher.

 Research hasn’t indicated any safety risk with ultrasound technology or fetal dopplers.
 In fact, the NHS recommends the use of a fetal heart monitor during labor (this would typically be done by your midwife).